HackerYou/student-resources/computer-requirements.md

 # Computer Requirements

-## For Web Dev, JS, Full Stack, and Data
+## For Web Dev, JS, React, WordPress/Shopify, Full Stack, and Data
 We recommend you use either:

 An Apple laptop newer than 6 years old running one of the 3 most recent major releases of MacOS (currently: 10.14 (Mojave) or newer)